Jnxvln/walkers-catering/README.md

 `npm install` - Installs project dependencies into the /node_modules directory

-`npm start` - Runs the start script, which spins up a server on the configured port and runs the application in the browser
+`npm start` - Spins up a local server and runs the application in the browser